Holdhus

-Holdhus is a village in Bjørnafjorden municipality in Vestland county, Norway.
+Holdhus is a village in Bjørnafjorden Municipality in Vestland county, Norway.
 The village is located about 4.5 km east of the village of Eikelandsosen.
+The village is located near several large lakes including Gjønavatnet, Henangervatnet, and Skogseidvatnet.

+History

-The village was the administrative centre of the old municipality of Hålandsdal which existed from 1903 until 1964.
+The village was the administrative centre of the old Hålandsdal Municipality which existed from 1903 until 1964.
 The historic Holdhus Church is located in the village.
-The village is located near several large lakes including Gjønavatnet, Henangervatnet, and Skogseidvatnet.